giodc/webba/PASSWORD-RESET-GUIDE.md

-# Password Reset Guide for Webbadeploy
+# Password Reset Guide for WharfTales

 This guide explains how to reset the admin password from the command line when you've forgotten it.